celina-baines/DispNet-Temperature-Dependent-Dispersal/README.md

 The RMarkdown file contains 1) a template for the methods for each species, to be filled in by each research group (feel free to add more information and more headers, as needed for your species) and 2) code to run the statistical analysis for each species.
 The code is designed to work for all the species/data structures we have in the study.
 At the beginning of the RMarkdown, you are asked to fill out information about the data structure for that species.
 Once that information is filled in, knitting the RMarkdown will run only the code that is appropriate for that species/data structure. (note: do not attempt to “run all” the code in R. You will get an error saying that some of the code can’t be run).

 You do not have to alter the RMarkdown except to fill in the information at the top.
 The goal is that we are consistent in how we are running the analysis.
-BUT, if you have a reason to change the code for the analysis, please do so.
+BUT, if you have a reason to change the code for the analysis of your species, please do so.
 If you make a substantive change, please also change the description of the methods in the RMarkdown and flag the change for Celina.

 ### Estimating population growth, r